fatima123995/Sql-classicmodels-practice/README.md

-SQL ClassicModels Practice
+SQL ClassicModels Practice Overview
-Overview

 This repository contains SQL practice queries performed on the ClassicModels sample database using MySQL.
-The purpose of this project is to strengthen foundational SQL skills including data retrieval, filtering, column aliasing, and basic data exploration.
+The purpose of this project is to strengthen foundational SQL skills, including data retrieval, filtering, column aliasing, and basic data exploration.

 Database Used
 ClassicModels Sample Database

-The dataset includes the following tables: customers employees offices
+Tables Included
+customers
+employees
+offices